HackYourFuture/post-grad-ed/performance-review-template.md

 General Factors:

 1. **Code Quality**: Has good code style and writes efficient, performant and maintainable code.
 Applies feedback when improvements are suggested and pushes code often.
-Gives good peer-review feedback.

 Rate: Outstanding | Good | Needs Improvement | Poor | Comments:

-2. **Communication**: Communicates clearly with both colleagues and mentors; Produces easily understandable videos and presentations.
+2. **Communication**: Communicates clearly and precisely; Produces easily understandable videos and presentations.
 Replies to feedback constructively.

 Rate: Outstanding | Good | Needs Improvement | Poor | Comments:

-3. **Responsibility**: Is on time for meetings.
-Submits homework before the deadline.
-Conducts peer-reviews on time.
+3. **Responsibility and Proactivity**: Is on time for meetings.
+Submits assignments on time.
+Plans meetings and seels for feedback.
+Applies feedback.
+Looks for ways to constantly improve him/herself.

 Rate: Outstanding | Good | Needs Improvement | Poor | Comments: